Kate Chopin’s The Awakening

 How does Kate Chopin use other characters in The Awakening in order to cast Edna Pontellier's desires—and social limitations—in sharp relief?

-Define literary realism and discuss it as a style in American literature
+Analyze the components of literary realism and discuss it as a style in American literature.